top of page

 2. We aren’t trying to convert anybody to Christianity.

 3. Our principles of conflict competence transcend religious, philosophical, and with few exceptions, even cultural boundaries.
-In fact, they’re rooted in Rocky’s years of research on cooperative/collaborative learning in general and his focused doctoral research on intercultural competence and collaborative language learning (you can find more details about this at the bottom of our “Conflict Competence” page).
+In fact, they’re rooted in Rocky’s years of research on cooperative/collaborative learning in general and his focused doctoral research on intercultural competence and collaborative language learning.

 *We are deeply grateful to our dear friend Dr. Samuel Barkat for his interpretation of this word and for introducing us to the body of scholarly thinking on the topic.
 See for example Cornelius Plantinga, Jr., Not the Way It’s Supposed to Be: A Breviary of Sin, 1995, Wm.
 B. Eerdmans, Grand Rapids, MI, p.
 10; this passage is footnoted in the original to refer the reader to pp. 69-72 of Nicholas Wolterstorff’s Until Justice and Peace Embrace, Wm.
 B. Eerdmans, 1983.
 The writings of other analysts (e.g., Walter Brueggemann, Craig Nessan, and Ken Wytsma) confirm the elements of interconnection and thriving in the Hebrew conception of shalom.